ralphg1002/Applications/README.md

-# Quick and simple applications created using Python
+# Applications created using Python